 Attendance at the Annual Training Conference

-Students who proceed to the Second Stage of the Course are expected to attend at least one five-day, residential Training Conference, which is held annually, usually during the summer.
+Students who proceed to the Second Stage of the Course are expected to attend at least one four-day, residential Training Conference, which is held annually, usually during the summer.

 Application Forms to start each of the Units may be obtained from the Training Registrar.